 - I own a condo or am part of a private beach club or association.
 What if not all members agree?

 Different perspectives and responses are anticipated.
-Feedback from this survey will help identify where there is the greatest level of landowner interest in permitting public access as part of the installation of erosion control measures.
-Future detailed discussion will be held with individual and groups of lakefront property owners in areas where survey results indicate a high level of potential owner interest and where public interest in having expanded lakefront access overlap.
+Survey feedback will help identify where there is the greatest level of landowner interest in permitting public access as part of the installation of erosion control measures.
+Future detailed discussions will be held with individual and groups of lakefront property owners in areas where survey results indicate a high level of potential owner interest and where public interest in having expanded lakefront access overlap.

 - Will I be allowed to have private access to the lakefront?